qgis/QGIS-Documentation/docs/user_manual/processing/modeler.rst

    * - |checkbox| :guilabel:`Show Comments`
      -
      -
-     - Displays comments associated to every algorithm or input in the graphical designer
+     - Displays comments associated to every algorithm or input in the model designer
    * - |unchecked| :guilabel:`Enable Snapping`
      -
      -